Will Carolina’s trade for Sam Darnold finally end the Russell Wilson trade rumors?

 That Seattle appears to have done its most significant salary cap maneuvering without restructuring Wilson’s contract — which by pushing his salary cap hits more fully into the future would be viewed as making more of a commitment to him — also continues to raise some eyebrows.

-But on Monday afternoon, one rumored scenario for Seattle replacing Wilson — trading for Sam Darnold — went out the window.
+But Monday afternoon, one rumored scenario for Seattle replacing Wilson — trading for Sam Darnold — went out the window.

-The Jets instead dealt the former USC standout, who was the first overall pick in the 2018 draft. to the Panthers for three draft picks, including a second-rounder in 2021.
+The Jets instead dealt the former USC standout, who was the first overall choice in the 2018 draft, to the Panthers for three draft picks, including a second-rounder in 2021.

 Recall that three weeks ago, a report from the New York Daily News stated that Seahawks coach Pete Carroll has “a high opinion’’ of Darnold and speculated that the Seattle could view him as a possible suitable replacement for Wilson.